cdapio/sample-spark-app/README.md

 # Introduction

-This repository has two similar examples that show how your existing Spark code can be configured and deployed seamlessly using CDAP.
-This capability is added mainly to ensure the previous investment in Spark either doesn't need to be thrown nor restructuring is needed to fit it into CDAP.
+This repository has two  examples that show how your existing Apache Spark applications can be deployed and configured seamlessly using CDAP.

+This capability allows users of CDAP to run their existing Spark application in CDAP without making any modification to the Spark code.

-This repository contains two pre-built example spark apps that can run on Apache Spark using CDAP.
+This repository contains two pre-built example spark applications.

   - word-count-java: contains word count example written in Java
   - sparkpi-scala: contains sparkpi example written in Scala [how-to](SCALA-SPARK.md)

-Below are the steps to run any of your Spark application in CDAP.
-We will show how we can run one in detail.

 # How To

 This section will describe how an exisiting Apache Spark code can be integrate into CDAP.
-So, let us take you through a step-by-step process to get it up and running.
+So, let us take you through a step-by-step process to get it up and running in CDAP.
 We will use the examples in this directory to run through it.

 ## Step 1 - Building your Spark Application